 The second-largest tank is a bright “coral reef tank”, creating a diverse and colorful environment, teeming with marine life.
 Species include Arabian angelfish, Sohal surgeonfish, Regal tangs, and Red-Tailed Butterflyfish.

 Other tanks include specialty species, including pufferfish, moray eels, mandarin fish, frogfish, stonefish, slipper lobsters, and cuttlefish.

 The facility also has two touch tanks where visitors can get up close and personal with local species.

 Filtration System Details

-The facility operates on the principles of a closed filtration system.
+The Hamad Port Visitor Center operates on the principles of a closed filtration system.
 Seven separate filtration systems are specifically designed and built to house the wide variety of species at the aquarium.
 Only a small percentage of the filtered water is exchanged with new saltwater, contributing to the environmental responsibility of the building.
 Filtration system hydraulics are also specifically designed to minimize power consumption while maintaining a healthy and thriving aquatic environment.